97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Figure 12: LearnClash generates pub-quiz-ready questions on any topic, including niche topics a pre-printed question pack cannot cover.

-Three host modes we tested:
+Three host modes:

 - Solo-printed: generate and print 97 questions across nine rounds.
 Works for any pub that wants a zero-tech quiz night.